kmwtechnology/lucille/doc/site/content/en/docs/Architecture/Components/Indexers/_index.md

 ## Indexers

-An indexer sends processed Documents to a specific destination.
+An *Indexer* is a thread that retrieves processed Documents from the end of a Pipeline and sends them in batches to a specific destination.
+For users of Lucille, this destination will most commonly be a search engine.

 Only one Indexer can be defined in a Lucille run.
 All pipelines will feed to the same Indexer.

-Indexer configuration has two parts: the generic `indexer` configuration, and configuration for the implementation you are using.
+Indexer configuration has two parts:
+* the generic `indexer` configuration
+* configuration for the implementation you are using.

-For example, if you are using Solr, you'd provide `solr` config, or `elastic` for Elasticsearch, `csv` for CSV, etc.
+* For example, if you are using Solr, you'd provide `solr` config, or `elastic` for Elasticsearch, `csv` for CSV, etc.

 Here's what using the SolrIndexer might look like:
 ```hocon